 Does Riding in the Rain Damage Your Mountain Bike?

-Riding in the rain will expose your bike to water and mud, a muddy drivetrain will wear off quickly and will have an increased chance to become rusty but this is nothing that a proper cleaning after the ride can’t fix.
+Riding in the rain will expose your bike to water and mud, and a muddy drivetrain will wear off quickly and will have an increased chance to become rusty but this is nothing that a proper cleaning after the ride can’t fix.

 So yes you can ride your mountain bike in the rain but you have to clean it thoroughly when you get home.